peroks/guzzle-file-cache/README.md

         return new Client( $options );
     }

-You use an instance of the `Peroks\GuzzleFileCache\Cache` class to add caching as a handler (middleware) to the Guzzle http client.
+You use an instance of the `Peroks\GuzzleFileCache\Cache` class to add file-caching as a handler (middleware) to the Guzzle http client.

 `Peroks\GuzzleFileCache\FileStorage` does the real work, implementing the [PSR-16: Common Interface for Caching Libraries](https://www.php-fig.org/psr/psr-16/).

+After you have added caching to the Guzzle http client, there is a new option for caching: `ttl` (time-to-live).
+The `ttl` value is in seconds.

+You can set this option for each request sent through the client.
+If you omit this option or set `ttl` to `0`, the request is not cached.

+    $response = $client->send( $request, [ 'ttl' => 3600 ] ); // 1 hour cashing.

 ## Installing